leandrosardi/my-ruby-deployer/README.md

 ## 2. Pre-Defined Routines

-The only name that you can't assign to a routine `'reboot'`, because it is reserved as a native routine of **deployer**.
+The only name that you can't assign to a routine `'reboot'`, because it is reserved as a native routine of **my-ruby-deployer**.

 **Example:**